naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_neurips20/gqsat_neurips20/README.md

 ```
 @incollection{gqsat_neurips20,
 title = {Can Q-Learning with Graph Networks Learn a Generalizable Branching Heuristic for a SAT Solver?},
-author = {Vitaly Kurin and Saad Godil and Shimon Whiteson and Bryan Catanzaro},
+author = {Kurin, Vitaly and Godil, Saad and Whiteson, Shimon and Catanzaro, Bryan},
 booktitle = {Advances in Neural Information Processing Systems (NeurIPS) 33},
+pages = {9608--9621},
 year = {2020},
 publisher = {Curran Associates, Inc.}
 }